Up to 60% off sofas & mattresses — limited‑time deals.

 Cooling / Breathability 3.0 The velvet felt warmer and held pressure marks longer than the other fabrics here.

-Seat Comfort 3.5 Comfortable for shorter sits, but not especially forgiving once you settle in for longer lounging.
+Seat Comfort 3.5 Comfortable for shorter sits, but less forgiving during longer lounging.

-Back Support 3.3 The tight back keeps you upright, but it does not give much when you lean into it.
+Back Support 3.3 The tight back keeps you upright but gives very little when you lean into it.

 Seat Depth Fit 3.2 The shallow profile is the main reason it feels less lounge-friendly.

-Ease of Movement / Repositioning 4.4 Its smaller size makes it easy to shift and easy to reset after use.
+Ease of Movement / Repositioning 4.4 Its smaller size makes it easy to move and reset after use.

 Durability 3.7 The listed capacity inspires confidence, though the velvet still feels style-first.